How to Make a French Cleat

 Table Saw

-A misaligned rip fence can affect the quality of your cuts and can increase the chances of kickback.
-Kickback happens when a piece of wood binds against the blade or drifts away from the rip fence towards the blade and is propelled back at a high rate of speed.
+A misaligned rip fence can affect the quality of your cuts and increase the risk of kickback when a workpiece binds against the blade or drifts away from the rip fence toward the blade, propelling it back at a high rate of speed.
 Kickback is dangerous.
 Learn an easy way to parallel a rip fence in here.

 Wood pitch can build up on saw blades.
 This buildup can increase the chances of burning the edges of your workpiece.
 The buildup can also require more feed pressure.
 In other words, the buildup can make a sharp blade feel like a dull blade.
 Learn how to clean saw blades and which cleaner I use here.